-- Best Time to Visit for the Bargains: If you’re searching for the very best deals, the best time to visit most areas of Mexico is during the heart of the hurricane or wet season, from August through about mid-October, though in some areas, like Baja, with the searing heat that summer brings, you might find some good discounts that begin in mid-June and last through much of October.
+Best Time to Visit Mexico for the Bargains: If you’re searching for the very best deals, the best time to visit most areas of Mexico is during the heart of the hurricane or wet season: July through mid-November in the Yucatan, and August/September along the Pacific Coast; in some areas, like Baja, you might find good discounts beginning in mid-June with the onset of searing summer heat.
 During this time, everything from hotels and airfare to excursions will be at their cheapest prices of the year and you can potentially save hundreds of dollars.
 Mexico City and the interior is the exception, with the best bargains typically found during the colder months of the year, from November through mid-February, outside of the holiday period around Christmas through New Year’s.

 Mexico Travel Seasons

-- Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the high and low season, which means you may see a few more tourists, and there is some risk of a hurricane or tropical storm, however, it’s more likely to occur between August and October.
-While it’s likely to be warm, it’s often just right in November and May, with highs around 30°C, and sea temperatures a pleasant 28°C, ideal for swimming.
+Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the low and high season; you may see a few more tourists, and there is some risk of a late hurricane or tropical storm (though these are more likely to occur between August and October).
+While it’s likely to be warm at any time of the year across Mexico, it’s often just right in November and May, with highs around 30°C, and sea temperatures a pleasant 28°C, ideal for swimming.
 In either month, there is likely to be some rain, but it often comes only in short spurts, with plenty of sun in between.

 Mexico Weather by Month